Reading

 “And the people complained …”

-In complaining here Israel were treating God Almighty with contempt, bringing Him down – They were unhappy with His will for them, the direction He was taking them, the commands He gave them.
+In complaining here Israel were treating God Almighty with contempt, bringing Him and His Name down, into disrepute – They were unhappy with His will for them, the direction He was taking them, the commands He gave them.

 Kind of like Jonah the prophet, who did not like that God saved an entire city from their sin.